Horses and fireworks – help your horse stay safe

-Fireworks on holidays can be spectacularly frightening for horses.
-You have whizzing sounds, loud crashing bangs, and to top it off a light show high in the sky.
-This is a very tricky thing to train your horse for - considering that fireworks typically happen once or twice a year.
+Horses and fireworks together are often stressful.
+There are whizzing sounds, loud crashing bangs, and to top it off, a light show high in the sky.
+This is a very tricky thing to train your horse for – considering that fireworks typically happen once or twice a year.
 The upside is that most firework displays are not super long.

 Even the “DIY” fireworks can terrify horses.
 And dogs, cats, adults.